StellarSand/privacy-settings/Privacy Settings/Facebook-Privacy-Settings.md

 - Categories used to each you > Interest Categories and Other Categories.
 For both > Remove all (if too many, remove as many as you can, or do it over a period of few days)
 - Ads shown off of Facebook > Off
 - Social Interactions > Only me

+---
+---

+Remove any personally identifiable info like phone numbers, email, location etc from your Facebook bio.